-The organisation was founded by the WHO and UNESCO, the United Nations Educational, Scientific and Cultural Organization, in 1949.
+The organisation was founded by the WHO and UNESCO, the United Nations Educational, Scientific and Cultural Organisation, in 1949.
 It is an independent not-for-profit body which is not affiliated to, or funded by, any single government or nation.
-By 2010, there were some 55 plus associate member associations, which included national and international bodies.
-There are also individual members.
-The organisation brings together representatives from the “biomedical scientific community” worldwide, aiming to encourage and facilitate international biomedical scientific activities whilst maintaining a relationship with the United Nations organisation (particularly WHO and UNESCO)1.
+The organisation brings together representatives from the “biomedical scientific community” worldwide, aiming to encourage and facilitate international biomedical scientific activities whilst maintaining a relationship with the United Nations organisation (particularly WHO and UNESCO)

 CIOMS coordinates programmes devised to run for many years to address the following key areas of biomedicine: